6 Precious Tips to Help You Get Better at This Site May be Hacked JOOMLA

 - Remove all the unknown users and Check the last visit date.

 - Note down the server log location and check the logs to detect XSS, SQLI, etc.

-You can fix a hacked Joomla website by using the above steps.
+You can fix a hacked Joomla website by using the steps for "this site may be hacked joomla".
 You can also use an online Joomla malware removal tool which can act as helping hand to resolve the issue.
 Take note; you have to maintain the security of your website by adopting regular updates, keeping uncrackable passwords, monthly backup, etc. If you fail to do these things, malicious content available on the internet can make your site a malware website.